-Since its inception in 1896, the iconic Dow Jones Industrial Average has served as a barometer of the U.S. stock market by tracking a select group of the country's industrial leaders.
+Since its inception in 1896, the Dow Jones Industrial Average has served as a barometer of the U.S. stock market by tracking a select group of the country's industrial leaders.
 SPDR Dow Jones Industrial Average DIA offers Read more

 Price weighting does not accurately reflect the relative size of the fund's holdings.